Jump to navigation Jump to search

 - Don't worry about getting separated from your allies.
 They will always wait for you to finish exploring, safe and sound.

-- Many stealth sections are based around advancing as far as you can without being detected to trigger a conversation that will make the enemies move on to more convenient spots.
+- In the Redux version of the game, many stealth sections are based around advancing as far as you can without being detected to trigger a conversation that will make the enemies move on to more convenient spots.
+If you're playing the original version, this doesn't happen, and stealth is mostly a way to thin out the enemies before the inevitable firefight.

 - Take your time, explore, soak up the atmosphere.
 It rewards exploration and you're missing out if you don't poke around - especially in the stations.